 View Full Profile

 Clinical Director & Pediatric Occupational Therapist

-Kerry is the Clinical Director of the Midwest Institute & Center for Workplace Innovation.
+Kerry is a pediatric occupational therapist and the Clinical Director of Elmhurst Counseling.
 She provides specialized assessment and home-based intervention with children of all ages and their families.
 Kerry engages clients with naturally occurring, meaningful home-based methods to empower autonomy and maximize functioning.
 While providing focused experience in sensory processing disorder and emotional regulation, Kerry partners with the network of professionals collaborating in the targeted care of each child’s circumstances.
 Kerry also provides family-centered occupational therapy services addressing a range of developmental delays in collaboration with the Illinois Early Intervention Program.

 Earning her Bachelor’s degree in Environmental Sciences and a Master’s degree in Occupational Therapy from the University of Illinois, along with extensive training and an Associate’s degree in Psychology from the Chicago School of Professional Psychology, Kerry specializes in helping her clients navigate the impact of the environment on their ability to thrive holistically.